Types of POS Systems: A Guide for Small Businesses

 Reporting

-Almost every POS system will provide basic reporting, including sales reports and totals broken down by day, week, month, and even time of day.
-Most systems include basic reports to track inventory levels and sales by employee.
-More expensive ones include advanced reporting on product type or departments, inventory valuation, and stock reordering reports.
-Meanwhile, analytics features that allow businesses to create custom reports and view more advanced forecasting are available with the most advanced POS systems.
+Almost every POS system will provide basic reporting functions, including sales reports and totals broken down by day, week, month, and even time of day.
+Most systems can track inventory levels and sales by employee.
+More expensive POS reporting features include advanced insights on product type or departments, inventory valuation, and stock reordering reports.
+Meanwhile, analytics features that allow businesses to create custom reports and view more advanced forecasting or trend prediction are available with the most advanced POS systems.

 Check out more resources to learn about reporting with your POS devices: